 Second, the testator must have the intellectual ability to write the will.
 If the testator isn’t a legal minor, courts presume this condition to be true, absent evidence to the contrary.

 And third, the testator must wish to distribute their estate to a beneficiary or beneficiaries.
-However, their intentions must be clear, or the courts might not accept the holographic will to be valid.
+It is recommended to include their names and addresses and specify what each beneficiary gets in detail.
+Their intentions must be clear, or the courts might not accept the holographic will to be valid.

 Should People Write Holographic Wills?